 Virginia Beach, for example, is the second-most at-risk region in the United States to coastal sea-level rise, just behind New Orleans.
 Rising water levels are already contributing to increased flooding in the region, which adversely affects infrastructure, impairs local businesses’ ability to keep their doors open, and deters future development.
-By 2050, climate change is expected to cause another 1.5 to 2 feet of sea-level rise in the region, further disrupting the local
+By 2050, climate change is expected to cause another 1.5 to 2 feet of sea-level rise in the region, further disrupting the local economy.

 Other byproducts of global warming including erosion and changing ocean currents increase the vulnerability of military infrastructure, a fact not lost on Luria, who serves on the House Armed Services Committee.
 At least six Virginia military bases, including the world’s largest Navy base in Norfolk, are threatened by climate change — the third-most of any state, according to a 2019 Department of Defense report, which stated global warming is a national security concern.

 For many Virginians, those alarm bells and other worries like increased drought and more days of extreme heat per year, are more than good enough reasons to prioritize the development of climate change solutions.